 New York City is home to some of the best plays anywhere.
 Start a holiday tradition by heading to Broadway to see a show!

 Looking for something Christmas themed?
 You can’t go wrong with the classic Radio City Christmas Spectacular at world-famous Radio City Music Hall where the Rockettes will dazzle with their stunning dance numbers.

 Be sure to arrive early to allow time to seek out fun photo opportunities with a Rockette located on the first mezzanine and Santa located in the Grande Lounge.
 This year’s shows will take place November 5, 2021 – January 2, 2022.

 Families may also enjoy a show at The Theater at Madison Square Garden.
 One of the hottest holiday tickets in town is George Balanchine’s The Nutcracker™ performed by the New York City Ballet.
 This year’s show will be performed November 26, 2021 – January 2, 2022.

 Kids and adults alike will enjoy entering the world of toy soldiers, mice kings, and sugar plum fairies.
 Nothing says Christmas in New York City like one of these classics!

 Lincoln Center routinely boasts some of the Big Apple’s most spectacular shows as well.

 Stroll Fifth Avenue

-Take in the decorations, the famous tree, or lace up your ice skates and step onto the ice.
+Take in the decorations, the famous tree, sip some hot chocolate, or lace up your ice skates and step onto the ice skating rink to soak in the holiday decorations and ambiance.
 There are also a variety of great stores to browse in and pick up some holiday gifts.

 Take a Tour